 What are adenoids?

 Adenoids (also called pharyngeal tonsils) are a collection of tissue sitting in the back of the nose.
 They function as part of our immune system to sample things we breath in and things we eat.
-As babies, our immune system in sampling our environment and then teaching the body whether something is safe (apple) or not (virus) so the immune system can learn when it needs to react.
+As babies, our immune system is sampling our environment and then teaching the body whether something is safe (apple) or not (virus) so the immune system can learn when it needs to react.

 Because of this constant activity as we learn and grow, the tissue can often be very large.
 In fact, it is the largest from ages 3-6yo.
 This makes sense when you think of all the viral illnesses your toddler gets, especially if in a high exposure environment like preschool.
 Unfortunately, if the swelling is so severe that it blocks the pathway to breathe, it can lead to mouth breathing instead.